chewyfish/trust0/README.md

 URI = {"userId": <USER_ID>, "platform": <DEVICE_PLATFORM>"}
 ```

 This allows the gateway to identify the user by their "userId" value (currently platform is not used).
 Subsequently, the gateway can enforce the appropriate authorization for their session.
+For instance it will check the respective [User Table](#user-table) record for the current status (values: `Active`, `Inactive`).
+Additionally if they are making a service proxy connection, it will validate the service and if the user has appropriate access by looking up the appropriate records in the [Service Table](#service-table) and [Access Table](#access-table).

 All connections use the same gateway port.
 The gateway knows the kind of connection based on the TLS application-layer protocol negotiation (ALPN) value given by the Trust0 client.
 The types of values are as follows: